-Mr. Fisher is in his 21th year at LSU.
-As an Undergraduate Instructor, he has taught 17 different courses during his career.
+Mr. Fisher has been at LSU for 21 years.
+In late 2014 he was elevated to the rank of Senior Instructor.
+During his time on the Kinesiology faculty, he has provided instruction for 17 different courses.
 Currently he teaches: Individual Wellness and Public Health (KIN 1600) Coaching Basketball (KIN 2516), Mental Health Issues (KIN 2604), Consumer Health (KIN 2603), and Psychology of Coaching (KIN 2526).
-Mr. Fisher oversees the physical activity credit exams for the department.
-Previously, he served as college coordinator for student teachers for their clinical experiences and certified students in the alternative certification program.
-Additionally, he has been a member of many departmental and college committees and presented about coaching and wellness issues at state conventions.
+Mr. Fisher oversees the physical activity credit exam program for Kinesiology students.
+Previously, he served as department liaison for Kinesiology student teachers during clinical experiences and the alternative certification program.
+Also, he is and has been a member of many departmental and college committees.